AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 are available, perhaps a sensor reading or characters from a serial port.
 As we said above, we usually don't want to poll for that fact, so the application must be able to suspend until the event has occurred.
-Often we'll have a dedicated task within the application that suspends, rather than the entire application, but that's an implementation detail.
+Often, we'll have a dedicated task within the application that suspends, rather than the entire application, but that's an implementation detail.

 In addition, we said that interrupts usually have priorities.